-PK & K (Tuesday & Wednesday)– SEPTEMBER: We have started the year with body recognition and movements through the use of echo and animal songs.
+PK (Monday & Wednesday)– SEPTEMBER: We have started the year with body recognition and movements through the use of echo and animal songs.
 Students start with music to learn the songs with small movements.
-We will also be adding songs about color, passing a ball in a circle and trying some songs about the fall season (apples).
+We will also be adding songs about color, passing a ball in a circle, PB&J, and trying some songs about the fall season (apples).
 OCTOBER: 5 Little Pumpkins is our new theme.
 Students have learned the story and hand gestures.
 They are now singing through the story while using all movements.
 The final step is to use the gym space to act out the entire story in groups of 5 while their classmates sing for them.
-Pumpkin Rolls are one of the classes favorite Pumpkin activities.
-NOVEMBER/DECEMBER: We will be participating in some seasonal songs and games as well as practicing songs, concert rules and behavior for our concert on December 14.
-JANUARY: Our focus this month will be on the introduction of rhythm.
-Students will be learning about a Quarter Note and Quarter Rest.
-They will be using rhythm instruments and the voices/hands to perform different exercises to reinforce the concepts.
-They will also be trying some echo songs and performing a rhythm instrument “Old Mac Donald”.
-FEBRUARY/MARCH: We have 3 stories and songs related to those stories we will be learning.
+Pumpkin Rolls are one of the classes favorite activities.
+We are still, per student request, starting with our movement songs from last month.
+NOVEMBER/DECEMBER: We will be participating in some seasonal songs and games as well as practicing songs, concert rules and behavior for our concert on December 20.
+JANUARY/FEBRUARY: We are starting the new year singing through stories.
+We have 3 stories and songs related to those stories we will be learning.
 Jack and the Beanstalk, Goldilocks, and The Wide Mouth Frog.
-Each story will also be reinforced through actions and retelling the stories.
+Each story will also be reinforced through actions in the gym.
 Acting out the stories while performing the songs has proved to be a great way for the students to recall and retell the story with more accuracy.

-4-6th Grade (4th Tuesday, 5th Monday, 6th Thursday: SEPTEMBER: Opening ceremonies have taken place (although, no formal ceremony actually took place except that school started) and the Music Olympics are about to begin!
+4-6th Grade (4th Tuesday, 5th Wednesday, 6th Monday: SEPTEMBER: Opening ceremonies have taken place (although, no formal ceremony actually took place except that school started) and the Music Olympics are about to begin!
 We are preparing for our first challenge, and students have accepted the friendly competition.
 Our initial concentration is, as always, note, rests and values.
 OCTOBER: We have started challenge #2.
 The first challenge is now officially in the books.
-All teams studied extremely hard for this one, and all classes received the max points for the challenge.
+All teams studied extremely hard for this one.
 Teams had the opportunity to earn bonus points as well for sportsmanship and behavior.
-The standings: 6th Grade has the lead with bonus points coming from our National Anthem Challenge.
-5th Grade is currently in 3rd place.
-4th grade is keeping pace with their challengers, and in 2nd place, but they are falling a little behind in the midst of challenge #2 taking a little extra time with the task at hand.
+The standings: 5th Grade has the lead.
+6th Grade is currently in 2nd place.
+4th grade is keeping pace with their challengers, and in 3rd place, but they are falling a little behind in the midst of challenge #2 taking a little extra time with the task at hand.
 All classes will also be starting concert music towards the end of this month.
 NOVEMBER/DECEMBER: We will be practicing songs for our concert on December 14 as well as concert rules and behavior.
 Bonus Challenge: Attendance points will be awarded for anyone who attends the tree lighting this year.
 JANUARY/FEBRUARY/MARCH/APRIL: Students will review for the KEYBOARD entrance test.
 With a score of 100, they will be able to work with a partner on the keyboard (with guided help from Mr. C as well).
 They will have until April to complete a series of songs and keyboard challenges that will assist the Olympic totals.
-The basic keyboard will be explained and how to use 2 hands while playing will be the focus as they progress through a packet of 10 songs.
-They will finish the unit by performing one of the song packets for the class.
+The basic keyboard will be explained and how to use 2 hands while playing will be the focus as they progress through weekly challenges.
+They will finish the unit by performing one song for the class.
 Audience expectations and performance expectations will be set and points will be awarded for the music Olympic totals.
-Current Olympic totals have our 4th Grade holding onto a lead at 421,000 and our 5th and 6th grade classes tied at 400,000.